Ma Jian (writer): Writing

 In November 2018, Ma was a guest at the Hong Kong International Literary Festival.
 Tai Kwun, the venue for the events, initially cancelled his two talks, because it did not want to "become a platform to promote the political interests of any individual", but subsequently reversed course.
 The incident sparked public outcry in Hong Kong.
 Many related this with the recent Victor Mallet visa controversy and the cancellation of Badiucao's exhibition, complaining that China was covertly silencing critics in the autonomous territory and curbing her autonomy.

+Ma Jian's work has been translated into 26 languages, including English, French, Spanish, German, Swedish, Norwegian, Catalan, Japanese, Dutch, Hebrew, Romanian, Turkish, Greek, Polish, Korean, Italian and Portuguese.

+In 2024 he appeared in Jean-François Lesage's documentary film Among Mountains and Streams (Parmi les montagnes et les ruisseaux), discussing his art and activism with Chinese dissident painter Meng Huang.

+Personal life

 He lives in London with his partner and translator, Flora Drew, and their four children.

-Work

-Ma came to the attention of the English-speaking world with his story collection Stick Out Your Tongue, translated into English in 2006.
-The stories are set in Tibet.
-Their most remarked-upon feature is that traditional Tibetan culture is not idealised, but rather depicted as harsh and often inhuman; one reviewer noted that the "stories sketch multi-generational incest, routine sexual abuse and ritual rape".
-The book was banned in China as a "vulgar and obscene book that defames the image of our Tibetan compatriots."

-Ma's travel memoir Red Dust: A Path Through China (2001) is about his wanderings through remote areas of China from 1983 to 1986 as a long-haired jobless vagabond.
-It won the 2002 Thomas Cook Travel Book Award.

-His novel Beijing Coma (2008) tells the story of the Tiananmen Square protests of 1989 from the point of view of the fictional Dai Wei, a participant in the events left in a coma by the violent end of the protests.
-The comatose narrator functions as a metaphor for the ability to remember and the inability to act.
-It has received critical acclaim, with Tom Deveson of The Times describing it as "epic in scope but intimate in feeling … magnificent" and the Financial Times calling it "an epic yet intimate work that deserves to be recognised and to endure as the great Tienanmen novel.”
+Ma Jian is a vocal critic of China's Communist government.
+His works explore themes and subjects that are taboo in China.
+He has continually called for greater freedom of expression and the release of jailed writers and other political prisoners.
+As a result, his books have been banned in China for the last 25 years, and since the summer of 2011, he has been denied entry into China.